mdolab/pygeo/paper/paper.md

 In pyGeo these are referred to as global design variables because the control points in the entire FFD can be affected.
 For example, twist can be defined as rotations about a reference axis which runs along the wing. <!-- MM: this is a good example but I feel we need to specify what twist is to a non-aerospace audience-->
 \autoref{fig:FFD_DV} shows a few common planform design variables for an aircraft wing.
-Parameterizations based on the singular value decomposition is also possible [@Wu2022b].
+Parameterizations based on the singular value decomposition are also possible [@Wu2022b].
 <!-- talk about ref axis more? -->

 <!-- Compared to other parameterizations, the FFD method has several key advantages.